 5. The Gros Horloge is an astronomical clock dating back to the 14th century.
-It is located in the Gros Horloge street and was fully restored in 2006.
-The belfry houses the city bells and one of the oldest clock mechanisms in Europe.
+It is located on Gros Horloge street and was fully restored in 2006.
+The belfry houses the city bells and it is one of the oldest clock mechanisms in Europe.

-In the evening, have a Vino con Vista drink at the Delirium Bar connected to the clock tower.
+In the evening, have a Vino con Vista cocktail at the Delirium Bar connected to the clock tower.

 The dungeon, (Joan of Arc Tower) is the only remaining element of the Philippe Auguste château where the she was imprisoned and judged.
 On the Place du Vieux Marché, the stake and the Joan of Arc Church receive thousands of visitors every day.